Overview

 OVH proactive intervention monitoring

-If you are using a dedicated server hosted at OVH, you should disable the proactive monitoring before starting the elevation process.
-To indicate you have done this, you must create the touch file /var/cpanel/acknowledge_ovh_monitoring_for_elevate.
-This prevents the proactive monitoring from incorrectly detecting an issue on your server during one of the reboots and booting into rescue mode, which would interrupt the elevation upgrade.
+If you use a dedicated server hosted at OVH, you should disable the proactive monitoring before you start the ELevate process.
+Create the /var/cpanel/acknowledge_ovh_monitoring_for_elevate touch file to indicate that you disabld monitoring.
+This will prevent the proactive monitoring from incorrectly detecting an issue on your server during the reboots.
+If you do not create this file, your server may boot into rescue mode and interrupt the upgrade.

-To learn more about OVH monitoring, read their Overview of OVHCloud Monitoring on Dedicated Servers documentation.
+For more information about about OVH monitoring, read their Overview of OVHCloud Monitoring on Dedicated Servers documentation.

 PostgreSQL database directory

-If you are using the PostgreSQL software provided by your distribution (which includes PostgreSQL as installed by cPanel), ELevate will upgrade the software packages.
-However, your PostgreSQL service is unlikely to start properly.
-The reason for this is that ELevate will not attempt to update the data directory being used by your PostgreSQL instance to store settings and databases.
-Often, PostgreSQL detects this condition and refuses to start until you have performed the update.
+If you use the PostgreSQL software provided by your distribution (including PostgreSQL as installed by cPanel), ELevate will upgrade the software packages.
+However, your PostgreSQL service may not start properly.
+ELevate does not attempt to update the data directory being used by your PostgreSQL instance to store settings and databases.
+PostgreSQL detects this condition and may refuse to start until you perform an update.

-To ensure that you are aware of this requirement, if it detects that one or more cPanel accounts have associated PostgreSQL databases, ELevate will block you from beginning the upgrade process until you have created a file at /var/cpanel/acknowledge_postgresql_for_elevate.
+If ELevate detects that one or more cPanel accounts have associated PostgreSQL databases, it will block you from beginning the upgrade process until you create the /var/cpanel/acknowledge_postgresql_for_elevate touch file.

 Updating the PostgreSQL data directory after elevation